 The majority of the Spanish population is Roman Catholic, although the influence of secularism after the death of Franco has risen more and more.

 The Catholic church continues to have some economic and political ties with the government.
 However, the social views of many Spaniards have adapted to postmodern times.
 But significant cultural events often still revolve around the church, such as holidays, patron saint days, and weddings and baptisms.

 What to Wear on a Trip to Spain?

-Madrid – Art museums: Museo del Prado (classical Spanish paintings and sculpture), the Reina Sofia Museum (modern art, including Picasso’s Guernica), and the Thyssen-Bornemisza (private art collection).
+Madrid – The capital of Spain.
+Art museums: Museo del Prado (classical Spanish paintings and sculpture), the Reina Sofia Museum (modern art, including Picasso’s Guernica), and the Thyssen-Bornemisza (private art collection).